vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 print(person.get_full_name()) # John Doe
 ```

+Double underscore in the beginning of a class property name is needed to make property private.
+In Python it will give you an error if you try to access private fields.

 ## Builtin functions

 Python has very rich standard library with many utility functions.
 I will show just some of them.